ChardXBT/auto-lister/README.md

 The cloud server (Digital Ocean Droplet):

 $6/month Ubuntu VM running 24/7 in Toronto
-Bot files live in /root/csfloat-bot
+Bot files live in /root/marketplace-bot
 The bot runs via nohup ./run.sh & which keeps it alive in the background run.sh pulls the latest code from GitHub before every run so it's always up to date

 The 24h auction cycle:

-Bot lists your items as 24h auctions on CSFloat
-24h later the auction expires
+Bot lists your items as 24h auctions on Marketplace 24h later the auction expires
 Bot detects the listing is gone, waits 5 mins, relists it Repeats forever